 Application Procedures and Deadlines

 See eligibility noted in “1 Qualifications.”
 Exchange students need to be nominated by the student's home university to UTokyo.
-They must contact the office responsible for student exchange at their home universities and check the application procedures for the exchange program to study or to research at UTokyo.
+They must contact the office responsible for student exchange at their home university and check the application procedures for the exchange program to study at UTokyo.
 All applicants nominated by their home universities to apply to the University of Tokyo will receive the link to access an online application form.

 - Application Form

-- Passport Data which is valid through the end of your exchange period.
+- Passport Data which is valid through the end of the student's exchange period.

 - Proof(s) of Language Proficiency